Code-Institute-Submissions/MS1-Portfolio-4/README.md

 I did not change the Mockups because I consider them part of the original design, and I think every design changes according to needs.
-The social media links will not take you to the designer's social media site because they are not ready yet, as soon as I am provided with the links, i will update it, for now, it will only take you to the main page of Facebook, Linkedin and Instagram.
+The social media links will not take you to the designer's social media site because they are not ready yet, as soon as I am provided with the links, I will update it, for now, it will only take you to the main page of Facebook, Linkedin and Instagram.